Reboare/backup/cryptography/padding-oracle.md

 ### Padbuster {#padbuster}

-A tool called[padbuster](https://github.com/GDSSecurity/PadBuster), is incredibly effective at exploiting these vulnerabilities automatically.
+A tool called [padbuster](https://github.com/GDSSecurity/PadBuster), is incredibly effective at exploiting these vulnerabilities automatically.
 The following example will decrypt a base64 encoded ciphertext using the padding oracle attack.

 ```
 padbuster <url> <codetodecrypt> <blocksize> -encoding 0  -cookies <cookies>  -veryverbose